Wind-WindKids/winding/samples/sophieandwind/back_cover_quartet.md

 When a Dragon teaches Sophie and Wind to fly ultralight eGulls in California, flying turns out to be the easy part.
 A bicycle accident in Paris changes everything—and ice creeps between them.
 They navigate the turbulence of growing up, the rules and kingdoms that try to claim them, and learn that sometimes a simple *Hi* is enough to find their way back to each other.

-A story about first love, first flight, and the freedom to write your own rules in the sky.
-Perfect for readers ages 8 and up.
+A story about first flight, first love, and the freedom to write your own rules in the sky.
+Perfect for readers ages ten and up.